 Fixing the wheel speed sensor might be as easy as wiping it with a cloth to remove debris.

-For steering angle sensor issues, it’s best you take your car to a professional mechanic to have a look.
+For steering angle sensor issues, you should take your car to a professional mechanic to have a look.